Samboja651/AI_WILDLIFE_RANGER/README.md

 Ensure you have installed all dependencies in `requirements.txt` file.
 Do this in a virtual environment.

-### Checking whether the predicted location is within the park(Taita taveta county)

-- Try different real time location that we have.
-- While changing the real time data we get a predicted location for that real time coodinate. so check message being displayed in the console.
+Try loading the app on a different browser.

+Ensure all env variables are correctly assigned.

 ### Send Email alert to park authority if predicted location is outside the park(Kwale county)

 - first run `pip install Flask-Mail` to install flask_mail lib.
 - when the predicted loc coordinate is outside the park, an email sent to park authority informing then so as to take a proactive measure in mitigating HWC.

-### Dynamic change of our real-time data while fetching reponse from server

-- Added an input tag in the `index.html` file for accepting row ids from 1 through 500.
-- When `try this` button is clicked, the given row id value will be used during fetch from a server endpoint.
-- By default if no value is given, we just use row id 1.

-## Description of workflow
+## Basic workflow

+When you pass the current coordinates of a Lion, a prediction is made.
+If the predicted location crosses Taita Taveta border into Kwale county.
+An alert by email is sent.

 ## Directory structure

 ## Help

-We used **Google Maps Javascript API** and an **API from Opencage**.
-If you find urgent need to test the system with our **API keys** or data from env file, send an email to <tumaini736@gmail.com>.
+We used **Google Maps Javascript API** , **sinch sms service** and an **API from Opencage**.
+If you find urgent need to test the application with our development **API keys** or values on env file, send an email to <waribekihiko651@gmail.com>.

+---
+Developed by:\
+[Granton Waribe](https://ke.linkedin.com/in/grantonwaribe) as **Full Stack Engineer**.\
+[Ezekiah Nyagwaya](https://github.com/Ezekiah3854) as **Full Stack Engineer**.